grant-king/ML_progress/README.md

 PDS_challenges - Small projects and notes for each week's video of Python for Data Science series by Siraj Raval on YouTube.

 TPTM_challenges - Small projects and notes for each chapter of the 100 Days of Code course by Talk Python to Me Training.

+RFCS_challenges - Small projects and notes for the Fundamentals of Computing Specialization by Rice on Coursera.